-Crossing monkeys wandering or jumping around is something common in Sri Lanka, but this center will give you a different approach thanks to the advice and explanations of experts.
+Crossing monkeys wandering or jumping around is something common in Sri Lanka, but this center located in Polonnaruwa will give you a different approach, thanks to the advice and explanations of experts.

 Other animals in Sri Lanka

 With more than 80 mammals listed, you cannot get bored in Sri Lanka.
+It's a perfect destination for families.
 If you are lucky, you will have the opportunity to see monkeys roaming, see giant squirrels, observe wild elephants or peacocks in parks.
-You will probably visit a Turtles hatchery in the south of the island where turtles are taken care of and eggs preserved.
+You might visit a Turtles hatchery in the south of the island where turtles are taken care of and eggs preserved.
 Of course, the aim of this centre is to take care of turtles, so we invite visitors to avoid touching and carrying turtles even if it is a common practice by tourists.

 A TEAM OF TRAVEL ENTHUSIASTS AT YOUR SERVICE